On the large deviation rate function for the empirical measures of reversible jump Markov processes: Proof of the Laplace upper bound

 where for a measure $\nu$ on $S\times \mathbb{R} _{+}$, $\nu_{2|1}$ denotes the regular conditional distribution on the second argument given the first.
-Thus $\left[ \mu\right] _{1}\left( \Theta\right) =0$.
+Thus, $ [ \mu ] _{1} ( \Theta ) =0$.
 Now suppose that

-Then for $\pi$-a.e.\negthinspace\ $x\in S\backslash\Theta$, $\alpha\left( x,\Theta\right) =1$, and hence $(\mu_{1}\otimes\alpha)[\left( S\backslash \Theta\right) \times\Theta]=1$.
-On the other hand, $\mu\left( \left( S\backslash\Theta\right) \times\Theta\right) =0$ due to $\left[ \mu\right] _{1}=\left[ \mu\right] _{2}$.
-This violates the fact that $R\left( \mu\left\Vert \left[ \mu\right] _{1}\otimes\alpha\right. \right) <\infty$.
+Then for $\pi$-a.e. $x\in S\setminus\Theta$, $\alpha ( x,\Theta ) =1$, and hence $(\mu_{1}\otimes\alpha)[ ( S\setminus \Theta ) \times\Theta]=1$.
+On the other hand, $\mu ( ( S\setminus\Theta ) \times\Theta ) =0$ due to $ [ \mu ] _{1}= [ \mu ] _{2}$.
+This violates the fact that $R ( \mu\llVert [ \mu ] _{1}\otimes\alpha ) <\infty$.
 We conclude that

-Lemma \ref{var_for} implies that
+Lemma~\ref{var_for} implies that

-Strictly speaking, the inequality above does not fall into the framework of Lemma \ref{var_for} because $\log\theta$ is not bounded.
-However, if one goes through the proof of this lemma \cite[Proposition 1.4.2]{dupell4}, then the above inequality is true as long as the right hand side is not of the form $\infty-\infty$.
-Towards this end, it suffices to prove
+Strictly speaking, the inequality above does not fall into the framework of Lemma~\ref{var_for} because $\log\theta$ is not bounded.
+However, if one goes through the proof of this lemma (\cite{dupell4}, Proposition~1.4.2), then the above inequality is true as long as the right-hand side is not of the form $\infty-\infty$.
+Toward this end, it suffices to prove